Unidata/netcdf-c/docs/auth.md

 This username and password will be used if the server asks for authentication.
 Note that only simple password authentication is supported in this format.

-Specifically note that [redirection-based](#REDIR) authorization may not work with this because the username and password will only be used on the initial request, not the redirection.
+Specifically note that [redirection-based](#REDIR) authorization may work with this but it is a security risk.
+This is because the username and password may be sent to each server in the redirection chain.

 Note also that the `user:password` form may contain characters that must be escaped.
 See the <a href="#USERPWDESCAPE">password escaping</a> section to see how to properly escape the user and password.